alexbecker/blogdown/Readme.md

 The "&lt;br/&gt;" tag is supported instead.

 The '\~' and '\^' characters are now special, and must be escaped to be used in text.
+Additionally, while most Markdown implementations do not require escaping many special characters when their special meaning would not be valid, Blogdown always requires they be escaped.

 ### Formal Description